 Memory Care Spaces Feel Like Home

-ECH has been well known and well respected in Greater Louisville for many years—and now, the bold new updates of its Memory Care Assisted Living households feature beautifully designed spaces that feel like home.
+Memory Care Assisted Living households feature beautifully designed spaces that feel like home, but with all the support your loved one needs.
 Residents live in private suites surrounded by their belongings, connected to inviting common areas with fireplaces, cozy seating, and large scenic windows that allow for plenty of natural light.

-These common spaces encourage residents to socialize, play games, and participate in activities, creating a sense of community many missed while living alone.
+These common spaces encourage residents to socialize, play games, and participate in activities, creating a sense of community many missed when previously living alone.

-With the introduction of versatile workers, fewer team members enter residents’ suites—a significant comfort for those with memory impairments.
+With the introduction of versatile workers who can take on multiple responsibilities, fewer team members enter residents’ suites—avoiding the discomfort of strangers for those with living with memory loss.
 Versatile workers handle most daily tasks, offering personalized, consistent care akin to having a live-in caregiver.

 A New Approach to Care

 “It looks like a home,” said Austin Hyle, a versatile worker and certified medication technician.
-“You come in, and there's a family room with a fireplace in the kitchen that looks like someone's home.
-It is much more comfortable for them to sit out and enjoy it.”
+“You come into the community, and there's a family room with a faux fireplace in the kitchen that looks like someone's home.
+It is much more comfortable for residents to sit and enjoy it.”

-Annie Marks, another versatile worker: “I’m the main caregiver for residents throughout the day.
+Annie Marks, another versatile worker explains, “I’m the main caregiver for residents throughout the day.
 I remind them to do things, enjoy activities with them, serve meals, and even handle light housekeeping.”

 In the past, multiple staff members handled tasks like cleaning, meals, and activities, which could disorient residents.
 The versatile worker model consolidates these responsibilities, allowing residents to build stronger connections with fewer caregivers.